cue-labs/cue-by-example/004_mythic_beasts_dns/README.md

 As with `schema.cue`, `dns_tool.cue` is part of the system's implementation, and should be used as presented.

-`dns_tool.cue` contains a CUE script which performs the necessary API requests to replace all DNS zones' records.
-A CUE script is included here to provide a way of using the `cue` command, by itself, to drive changes via the Mythic Beasts API.
+`dns_tool.cue` contains a CUE workflow command which performs the necessary API requests to replace all DNS zones' records.
+A CUE workflow command is included here to provide a way of using the `cue` command, by itself, to drive changes via the Mythic Beasts API.

-However, because using a CUE script to *perform* these requests isn't the main point of this guide, you should feel free to swap it out for anything that suits your needs better - a shell script, a Golang utility, a Python script: any language will easily be able to make the necessary requests.
+However, because using a CUE workflow command to *perform* these requests isn't the main point of this guide, you should feel free to swap it out for anything that suits your needs better - a shell script, a Golang utility, a Python script: any language will easily be able to make the necessary requests.